adisuyash/buy-me-a-coffee/README.md

 # Coffee Buying DApp

-🍵 This is a decentralized application (DApp) for purchasing Coffee using cryptocurrency while including a personalized message. ☕️
+🍵 A dApp for purchasing Coffee using crypto while including a personalized message. ☕️

 ## Getting Started